Office of Academic Enrichment

 A little bit of history

 Coordinated by faculty members Golden Jackson, College of Human Ecology, and Dr. Susan R. Jones, College of Education, the SLSR was initially charged with considering ways of improving the quality of the undergraduate experience through engaging students in teaching, research, and/or service activities, with particular attention to the role of service-learning as an effective strategy for engaging faculty, students, and community members in community-based teaching/learning/inquiry.
 The SLSR met monthly during the 1998-1999 academic year, beginning in November 1998.
 The group made recommendations focused on faculty development, a common definition and visibility, and development of infrastructure.
-As its membership grew, the Roundtable played an active role in development of a successful proposal for funding from the Corporation for National Service that led to the establishment of the Service-Learning Initiative in 2000-2001, which has since evolved to the Office of Service-Learning.
+As its membership grew, the Roundtable played an active role in development of a successful proposal for funding from the Corporation for National Service that led to the establishment of the Service-Learning Initiative in 2000-2001, which has since evolved to the Office of Service-Learning and Community-Engaged Teaching.